Connect with others who understand.

 Stick With Your Treatment Plan

-Stick with your psoriasis treatment plan and let your dermatologist or health care provider know if you are not happy with the results and would like to discuss other treatment options.
+Stick with your treatment plan.
+Tell your dermatologist or healthcare provider if your symptoms don’t go away or if you want to try other treatment options.
 Some treatments, like biologic drugs, can stop being effective over time and may need to be switched.

-Communicate openly with your doctor if you are experiencing a bad smell from your psoriasis.
+Communicate openly with your doctor if you’re experiencing an unpleasant odor from your psoriasis.
 It’s understandable if you feel self-conscious about discussing smells in intimate areas of your body, but it’s important to let your doctor know.
-That information can help your doctor determine if you have an infection that needs treatment.
-Your health care provider may recommend prescription or over-the-counter (OTC) antimicrobial or antifungal medication that can fight a skin infection.
+That information can help them determine if you have an infection that needs treatment.

 Practice Good Skin Care and Hygiene

-Talk to your health care team if you have questions about how to care for skin that is affected by inverse psoriasis.
-Maintaining consistent skin care and good hygiene can help to reduce the risk of bad-smelling sweat and secondary infections that can produce odors.
+Talk to your healthcare team if you have questions about how to care for skin that’s affected by inverse psoriasis.
+Keeping up with skin care and good hygiene can help lower the risk of unpleasant sweat odors and secondary infections that can add to the problem.

 “I can’t wear deodorant, which is a nuisance because my underarms are very bad,” a MyPsoriasisTeam member wrote.

-Ask your doctor to recommend deodorants or skin cleansers that are appropriate for people with inverse psoriasis to help you reduce skin odors.
-You may want to refer to the National Psoriasis Foundation’s listing of products that have their Seal of Recognition and are recommended for sensitive skin affected by psoriasis.
+Ask your doctor to recommend deodorants or skin cleansers that are appropriate for people with inverse psoriasis.
+These products may help reduce skin odors.
+Your doctor might also suggest special antiseptic washes that help kill germs and reduce odor in sensitive skin folds.
+You may want to refer to the National Psoriasis Foundation’s listing of products that have its Seal of Recognition.
+These are recommended for sensitive skin affected by psoriasis.

 Other Skin Conditions Can Resemble Inverse Psoriasis

 Many other skin disorders can look like inverse psoriasis.
+Dermatologists know what mimics inverse psoriasis and how to identify what’s going on in your body.
 It’s important to have an accurate diagnosis in order to find appropriate treatment for your condition.

-These are some of the more common skin conditions that may be mistaken for inverse psoriasis and can also produce a bad smell due to an infection or sweat.
+These are some of the more common skin conditions that may be mistaken for inverse psoriasis and can also produce an unpleasant odor due to an infection or sweat.

 Intertrigo